 David Evans Frantz

 David Evans Frantz is an independent curator based in Los Angeles.
 He is currently a Collections Research Specialist at the Lucas Museum of Narrative Arts.
 From 2018 to 2019 he was Associate Curator at the Palm Springs Art Museum.
 From 2011 to 2018 he was the curator at ONE National Gay & Lesbian Archives at the USC Libraries.
-Over the past seven years, his work at ONE has sought to draw greater scholarly and public attention to under recognized histories of queer art and culture while connecting contemporary artists to the archives’ rich, yet largely unexplored, collections.
-In 2011, Frantz co-curated with Mia Locks the exhibition Cruising the Archive: Queer Art and Culture in Los Angeles, 1945–1980 as a part of the first Pacific Standard Time: Art in L.A., 1945–1980.
-In 2014, he was the curator of the show-within-a-show, Tony Greene: Amid Voluptuous Calm, part of the Made in L.A. biennial at the Hammer Museum.
-Most recently he co-curated with C. Ondine Chavoya Axis Mundo: Queer Network in Chicano L.A., a collaboration between ONE Archives and The Museum of Contemporary Art, Los Angeles, for Pacific Standard Time: LA/LA.
+His curatorial projects examine alternative art movements, queer politics and culture, historical erasure, and archival practices in contemporary art.
+At ONE he founded a visual arts program that presented historical exhibitions and commissioned artists to respond to ONE’s collections.
+In 2011 Frantz co-curated with Mia Locks the exhibition Cruising the Archive: Queer Art and Culture in Los Angeles, 1945–1980 as a part of the Getty’s Pacific Standard Time: Art in L.A., 1945–1980.
+In 2014 he was the curator of the show-within-a-show Tony Greene: Amid Voluptuous Calm, part of the Made in L.A. biennial at the Hammer Museum.
+In 2017 he co-curated with C. Ondine Chavoya the exhibition Axis Mundo: Queer Networks in Chicano L.A., a collaboration between ONE Archives and The Museum of Contemporary Art, Los Angeles for Pacific Standard Time: LA/LA.
 Frantz and Chavoya were recently the recipient of an Award for Excellence from the Association of Art Museum Curators (AAMC) for the Axis Mundo catalogue.